joshbegley/nyt-latest/README.md

 `The Twins have requested 30 ABS challenges, nine more than the next closest team in the majors, with 19 successful conversions. `\
 https://nytimes.com/athletic/7172839/2026/04/05/twins-aggressive-abs-team-mlb/

-**Revival, Is That You?**\
+**Is Christianity Making a Comeback?**\
-`It’s Easter, the busiest day of the year for many churches.
-The packed pews and overflowing chapels are a sign that Christianity is making a comeback, right?
-Not so fast.`\
+`Some see Easter Sunday’s packed pews and overflowing chapels as a sign of a religious revival.
+But experts are urging caution.`\
 https://nytimes.com/2026/04/05/briefing/easte-christian-revival-trump.html

 **Why the Moon Mission Is a Redemption Story**\